andrewkhun/post-install-config/README.md

 <h2>Configure Deparments</h2>
 <p>
+Departments are used to route and resolve tickets based on their importance or instructions.
 To configure Departments, head to the Admin Panel then select Agents -> Departments, and click on 'Add New Department'.
 </p>
 <p>